infinum/ngx-form-object/docusaurus/docs/guides/defining-relationship-form-fields.md

 ### Create relationship form fields using create{FieldName}FormObject method

-If defined, this method will be used when creating a form field for any model relationship decorated with `BelongsTo` or `HasMany`.
+If defined, this method will be used when creating a form field for any model relationship decorated with `@BelongsTo` or `@HasMany` decorators.
 This method must have a name formatted like `create{propertyName}FormObject` and return a `FormObject` instance.
 [Find out more](guides/creating-complex-forms.md#creating-complex-relationship-structures).

 ### Create form fields using build{FieldName} method

-If defined, this method will be used when building a form field for any model property or relationship decorated with `Attribute`, `BelongsTo` or `HasMany`.
+If defined, this method will be used when building a form field for any model property or relationship decorated with `@Attribute`, `@BelongsTo` or `@HasMany` decorators.
 This method must have a name formatted like `build{propertyName}` and return a `ExtendedFormControl`, `ExtendedFormArray` or `FormStore` instance.
 It receives property value as its argument.
 [Find out more](guides/creating-complex-forms.md#creating-custom-relationship-forms).